Frequently asked questions (FAQs)

 Can tests be printed?
 When projecting the tests are all the questions on one slide?

-• At this stage, there is no plan to make these printable.
+• At this stage, there is no plan to make these tests printable.

 Do any of the tests have long answer form?

-• The test questions are designed to be self-marking, therefore, there are not any questions with long form/open-ended answers as these would need to be marked by the teacher.
+• No, they all have short form answers.
+The test questions are designed to be self-marking, therefore, there are not any questions with long form/open-ended answers as these would need to be marked by the teacher.

-Looking at the Term overview it says we are teaching a different topic each week.
-How does this work with pre and post tests?
-Are we doing a pre and post each week?
+As the Term overview indicates we are teaching a different topic each week, does this mean we are doing a pre- and post-test each week?

-• "The Oxford Maths programme was designed with a weekly topic approach, and a pre- and post-test each week to review and consolidate student learning.
-The programme is not designed to be prescriptive - it can be used flexibly for the needs of an individual school and still cover the curriculum outcomes and approach.
+• Yes, the programme was designed with a weekly topic approach, and a pre- and post-test each week to review and consolidate student learning.

-• When it's not possible for students to complete the pre- and post-tests individually, we recommend projecting it on the board and working through together as a class. "
+• When it's not possible for students to complete the pre- and post-tests individually, we recommend projecting it on the board and working through it together as a class.

 Is there an assessment that covers a larger range of topics not just individual unit area? i.e Work across the term

-• We don’t have ‘term’ tests because the programme is designed to be used flexibly, and schools have the ability to create their own scope and sequence to suit their students.
+• We don’t have ‘term’ tests because the programme is designed to be used flexibly, allowing schools to create their own scope and sequence to suit their students.
 Different schools will cover different content across each term.

 Pricing